-- 16. On the basis of my understanding of the substance and circumstances of the appeal, and agreement with the parties on opening the inquiry, I consider the main issues in this appeal to be identical to those in Appeal A, namely:- - Does the Council have an adequate supply of housing land? - Are the proposed developments adequately accessible to employment opportunities and services? - To what extent would the proposed developments conflict with and harmfully undermine the strategic land use planning aims of the Council? - To what extent would the proposed developments conflict with the aims of the emerging Neighbourhood Plan and what weight should be given to any conflict with those aims? - Would the proposed development in this case give rise to any specific environmental or other harm and what weight should be accorded to such harm?
+- 16. On the basis of my understanding of the substance and circumstances of the appeal, and agreement with the parties on opening the inquiry, I consider, in the context of relevant local and national policy, the main issues in this appeal to be identical to those in Appeal B, namely:- - Does the Council have an adequate supply of housing land? - Are the proposed developments adequately accessible to employment opportunities and services? - To what extent would the proposed developments conflict with and harmfully undermine the strategic land use planning aims of the Council? - To what extent would the proposed developments conflict with the aims of the emerging Neighbourhood Plan and what weight should be given to any conflict with those aims? - Would the proposed development in this case give rise to any specific environmental or other harm and what weight should be accorded to such harm?